helderpinto/AzureOptimizationEngine/README.md

 This solution currently supports several types of recommendations, not restricted to Cost optimization:

 * Advisor Cost recommendations augmented with a fit score based on Virtual Machine performance metrics (collected by Log Analytics agents) and Azure properties
+* Advisor recommendations from other pillars (Security, Performance, Reliability and Operational Excellence)
 * Delete unattached disks
 * Upgrade Virtual Machines to Managed Disks
+* Delete Virtual Machines that have been deallocated for a long time
+* Fix Availability Sets with a small update or fault domain count
+* Ensure Availability Sets do not have VMs sharing the same Storage Account
+* Ensure Storage Accounts are not used by multiple VMs to store unmanaged disks
+* Place Virtual Machines in an Availability Set with multiple VMs
+* Ensure a Virtual Machine is not using multiple Storage Accounts to store its unmanaged disks

 For Advisor Cost recommendations, the AOE's default configuration produces percentile 99th VM metrics aggregations, but you can adjust those to be less conservative.
 There are also adjustable metrics thresholds that are used to compute the fit score.
 The default thresholds values are 30% for CPU (5% for shutdown recommendations), 50% for memory (100% for shutdown) and 750 Mbps for network bandwidth (10 Mbps for shutdown).
-All the adjustable configurations are available as Azure Automation variables.
+All the adjustable configurations are available as Azure Automation variables (`AzureOptimization_PerfPercentile*` and `AzureOptimization_PerfThreshold*`).

+If you are not interested in getting recommendations for all the non-Cost Advisor pillars, you can specify a pillar-level filter in the `AzureOptimization_AdvisorFilter` variable (comma-separated list with at least one of the following: `HighAvailability,Security,Performance,OperationalExcellence`).

+For the VMs that have been deallocated for a long time, the default deallocated interval is 30 days, but you can change this in the `AzureOptimization_RecommendationLongDeallocatedVmsIntervalDays` variable.

 ### Visualizing recommendations with Power BI